Updated on: June 26th, 2022

 Conclusion: How to win?

 Since life is like a sandbox game, we choose our definition of winning.
-We and only we can understand and pave our way toward achieving that win.
+We can only understand and pave our way toward achieving that win.
 Life is not a zero-sum game.
-So let’s understand ourselves and help each other win at this one game before the server gets shut down.
+So, let’s understand ourselves and help each other win at this one game before the server gets shut down.